 Swiss Island® is a role-play based simulation.
 It simulates the execution of an (agile) project, program or project portfolio.
 Swiss Island® uses the format of "Experiential Learning", where the participants have to analyse, communicate and decide, situationally.
-Two to six teams take over the roles of Sponsor, Project Manager (up to 3) and Contractor (up to 3).
+Two to six teams take over the roles of Sponsor, Program Manager, Project Managers (up to 3) and Contractors (up to 3).
 The aim is to successfully finish the given project / programme, within the given constraints.
 Swiss Island®, in contrast to many other simulations, is designed stochastically, so that - as in real life - countless and particularly unpredictable situations will occur.
 Swiss Island® is exclusively haptic and is carried out on a specially designed playing field.
 Swiss Island® is coach accompanied and highly adaptable to customer needs (more than 1'000 adjustment options) and the contents are in line with common standards (PMBOK®, ISO 21500, PMI® Program Management and Portfolio Management Standard).

 ‘Learning by doing’ instead of ‘learning by hearing’

 The benefits from attending

 As a result of our instructor's distinct contacts to universities, universities of applied sciences and research institutes, this course offers scientific and experienced based training and project supervision.
 Over the years effective, successful and best-of-breed implementation approaches have been shaped, which are the basis of this course.